-The request includes the relocation of the existing accessory structure to the third floor and is to be situated 2 feet 3 inches from the south side interior property line, and additions below would match the same setback.
-The intent of the section is to provide massing controls through additional setbacks and articulation on the sides of buildings.
-There is concern that the requested relief results in a design that could both overwhelm the historic residence and have an impact upon adjacent properties, specifically the residence to the south, which is situated 6 feet 3 inches from its north property line.
-This waiver is for the second floor, as the third floor is proposed to meet the requirement.
+The request includes the relocation of the existing accessory structure to the third floor and be in line with the existing main residence, 2' 3" from the south side interior property line, and additions below would match the same setback.
+The intent of the section is to provide massing controls, and there is concern that relief results in a design that could overwhelm the existing main residence and have an impact upon adjacent properties, specifically the residence to the south, which is situated 6'3" from its north property line.
+This particular waiver is for the second floor, as the third floor is proposed to meet the requirement.
 The board will need to make a determination that the waiver shall not adversely affect the neighboring area.